Evavic44/Hashnode-blog/cl6aghep50e6sy6nvap1ielaj.md

 ![build-size.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1659332767817/lWP8eY-lx.png align="left")

 ### Backend
-The backend for Spekni was built in NodeJS
+The backend for Spekni was built with NodeJS

 ## Role of PlanetScale
 Plantescale is an excellent service for creating databases swiftly.
 We used PlanetScale to store user data of people signed up on the platform.
 Here's a screenshot of what the schema looks like